 Since I’ve had mine, I’ve had numerous clients ask about it.
 After demo’ing the device, most have actually gone out and pulled the trigger.
 They all compare it to their various old tablets, and say hands down the Surface Pro is #1.

-Recently one of my clients, Larry Wellspring at Synterra Technologies Ltd. (a leading seismic consulting company located here in Calgary, Alberta and a long time client of mine) was thinking of purchasing one so he didn’t have to lunk around his high performance laptop.
+Recently one of my clients was thinking of purchasing a Surface so he didn’t have to lunk around his high performance laptop.
 One of the most important questions he had were the spec’s of the device and if it could handle the seismic software applications he and his business use.
 Since the Surface Pro is essentially a higher performing computer in the form factor of a tablet, I said chances are it would work.
 He went out and bought one.

 For the most part, most applications worked right off the bat.
 However we had a few issues with Omni 3D from Gedco.
 The application would install fine, however we were receiving errors when launching the application: